-A cuckoo clock marks the hours of the day with the call of the cuckoo bird.
+A cuckoo clock marks the hours of the day with the cuckoo bird’s call.
 These clocks were first invented in the Black Forest region of Germany in the 18th century.
-Ever since these timepieces have been a popular choice for households around the world.
+Ever since, these timepieces have been a popular choice for households around the world.
+Let’s learn more about the history of the cuckoo clock.

 What is a Cuckoo Clock?